Table of Contents

-What is the Third Shot Drop in Pickleball?
+What is the Pickleball Third Shot Drop?

 The goal of this shot is to set up an easy putaway for your partner or yourself.
 This technique requires timing and accuracy, as well as the ability to vary spin on the ball.